bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 - The JSON text format will be used to receive and transmit FHIR resources
 - FHIR Operations will be used for Client Registry interactions
 - The Parameters resource used in the FHIR Operations may include Patient resources as well as name value pair parameters such as search parameters or unique request identifiers and creation times, etc
-- Some FHIR extensions are necessary as the Patient resource
+- Some FHIR extensions are necessary, they are outlined below
-- There are several _proposed_ new interactions and features, these are described below
+- There are several new interactions and features, these are described below

 >Do we align with CA Baseline?

-#### Proposed Design Items
+#### New Interactions and Features

-These items are new to the Client Registry and are proposed to be included in the FHIR specification.
+These items are new to the Client Registry interface and subject to change as they are reviewed and evolve.

 Proposal | Description |
 :--- | :--- |
-Add Patient | Add Patient moves some of the features normally down through the Revise Patient interaction.
-Specifically, 'force create' and newborn interactions are now down with Add Patient. |
+Add Patient interaction | Some of the features normally done through the Revise Patient interaction are now part of Add Patient.
+Specifically, 'force create' and newborn interactions are now done with Add Patient. |
-Partial Revise | A Partial Revise interaction allows users to logically delete, add or change part of the Patient resource.
-This is useful when a stakeholder doesn't need (or persist) certain Patient attributes, but today, must query and then echoe back these attributesin a Revise Patient interaction.
-Knowledge of [FHIRPath](http://hl7.org/fhirpath/N1/) is required to use this interaction.|
+Partial Revise interaction | A Partial Revise interaction allows users to logically delete, add or change part of the Patient resource.
+This is useful when a stakeholder doesn't need (or persist) certain Patient attributes, but today, must query and then echo back these attributes in a Revise Patient interaction.
+Knowledge of [FHIRPath](http://hl7.org/fhirpath/N1/) is required to use this interaction.
+The exact patch operations allowed by the Client Registry is to be determined.|
-Business dates | Attributes will have business dates that haven't been present in V3. | Get Eligibility | This guide includes sections describing a Get Eligibility interaction that is similar to V3.
+Business dates feature | Attributes will have business dates that haven't been present in V3. | Get Eligibility interaction | This guide includes sections describing a Get Eligibility interaction that is similar to V3.
 However the Get Eligibility FHIR specification should be provided by Health Insurance BC (HIBC).
-This guide speculates on how those request and resonpose may be structured but the Client Registry FHIR team still needs to consult with HIBC.|
+This guide speculates on how those requests and responses may be structured but the Client Registry _FHIR team still needs to consult with HIBC_.|

 #### Patient Resource

 All interactions will primarily use the Patient resource.
-The Patient resource is ideal to represent clients as Patients has almost all of the necessary attributes and will require only a few extensions.
+The Patient resource is ideal to represent clients as the Patient resource has almost all of the necessary attributes and will require only a few extensions.
 Patients also are recommended for enterprise master patient indices by the HL7 group and is in a Normative state, i.e. stable and ready for implementation.
 See [FHIR standards evolution](http://hl7.org/fhir/versions.html#std-process) for a description of Normative.

 ##### Patient Extensions